+44 (0)1865 289302

-Sue Ziebland is Professor of Medical Sociology and Director of the Health Experiences Research Group (HERG), in the Nuffield Department of Primary Care Health Sciences.
+Sue Ziebland (pronounced sue-zee-bland; pronouns she/her) is Professor of Medical Sociology and Co-Director (with Professor Catherine Pope) of the Medical Sociology & Health Experiences Research Group (MS&HERG), in the Nuffield Department of Primary Care Health Sciences.

 She is also a governing body fellow and dean of Welfare at Green Templeton College.
 In 2013 she was appointed as an NIHR Senior Investigator (renewed 2017).
 In 2021 she was appointed as NIHR Senior Investigator emerita.

 Between May 2017 and May 2022 Sue served as Programme Director for NIHR Research for Patient Benefit.

 Sue’s background is in medical sociology, with particular focus on qualitative research approaches.
 She has worked as a researcher in the academic, NHS and voluntary sectors and has published over 200 papers and chapters in social science and health publications.
 Sue was invited (by Ann McPherson) to be involved in the DIPEx (now Healthtalk) project in 1999 when it was still at the kitchen table stage.
 She spent a considerable (and perhaps not surprising) amount of 1999 getting the projects through a national research ethics committee.
 Since then Sue has worked closely with colleagues to develop the methods and raise funding for the research.

 Healthtalk has been emulated worldwide within the DIPEx International (DI) Collaboration, which currently includes Japan, Korea, Australia, Norway, Netherlands, Germany, Czech Republic, Slovakia.
 Spain, Canada, Israel, USA, Switzerland and Brazil.
 With DI colleagues Sue is exploring how to support capacity building and learning about patients experiences in low and middle income countries (LMICs).